Aiven-Labs/workshop-multimodal-search-CLIP-OpenSearch/README.md

-# Workshop: Searching for images with vector search - OpenSearch and CLIP model
+# Workshop: Searching for images with vector search - OpenSearch® and CLIP model

 ## Part 1.
 Prepare working environment

 ### Step 1.
-Set up OpenSearch service with Aiven
+Set up an Aiven for OpenSearch® service

-Register at [https://go.aiven.io/signup-opensearchclip](https://go.aiven.io/signup-opensearchclip) to host your OpenSearch service and get $300 credits for 30 days for other services.
+Register at [https://go.aiven.io/signup-opensearchclip](https://go.aiven.io/signup-opensearchclip) to host your OpenSearch service and get $300 credits for 30 days for all Aiven services.

 ### Step 2.
 Set up Codespaces
 Press the button to open this repository in GitHub Codespaces:

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new/Aiven-Labs/workshop-multimodal-search-CLIP-OpenSearch)

-Or, if you prefer to do it manually: at the top of this GitHub page, above the file browser, select the <> Code button, choose the Codespaces tab and choose Create codespace on main.
+Or, if you prefer to do it manually: at the top of this GitHub page, above the file browser, select the **<> Code** button, choose the Codespaces tab and choose **Create codespace on main**.
 This will start up a new Codespaces environment.

-### Step 3.
-Install Python libraries
-We'll need python libraries to operate OpenSearch, run the model and work with credentials.
-Install them by running
+This will use your GitHub credentials to start a new Codespaces environment.
+The defaults should be acceptable.
+Once it's going, it will start a VSCode environment, showing this repository, and will automatically run
 ```
 pip install -r requirements.txt
 ```
+for you to install the Python packages we need.

-### Step 4.
+### Step 3.
 Set OpenSearch credentials
-To connect to OpenSearch cluster we'll use the URI of your cluster.
+To connect to our OpenSearch cluster we'll use the URI of your cluster.

 1. Grab the service URI from the service page of your Aiven for OpenSearch.
 2. Copu `.env.examples` and rename it to `.env`.